About Backbeat Bruins

 Nupur is excited to pursue a career in medicine and bring her creativity and compassion to the world around her.

-Napur Gupta — Co-Founder & Vice President
+Nupur Gupta — Co-Founder & Vice President